spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 We first inherit from the :code:`AutotoolsPackage` class.

-We can keep the install method but we can simplify this further by adding
-configure_args:
+Although we could keep the :code:`install()` method, most of it can be handled by the :code:`AutotoolsPackage` base class.
+In fact, the only thing that needs to be overridden is :code:`configure_args()`.

 .. literalinclude:: tutorial/examples/Autotools/1.package.py
    :language: python